cspiel1/pool/README.md

 ## Static Configuration

 Is done during build.
 The values can be set in `main/config.h`.
+Use `main/config.h.def` as template!

 ## Build